SolidHal/btrfld/README.md

 - pick out usb-c extension
 - choose place for usb-c extension port on left side
 - choose place for power switch by usb-c port, make it recessed
-- make the body support have a slight pocket to fit the underside of keyswitches
-- wiring slots on body/thumb cluster
 - slot in thumb cluster extension for ribbon cable
   - make this retain the ribbon cable?
   - 6 of the ribbon cable wires is 7.6mm